binayjy8/PR-H-C/README.md

-project by Binay bhusan mohanta. is
+project by Binay bhusan mohanta. is o